 Note that only in very exceptional circumstances are refrigerators and freezers permitted in student rooms.
 Permission should be sought from the Dean, and will only be granted on strictly medical or religious grounds, where it is impossible for the student to use the communal fridge or freezer provided in the gyp room.
-From now on, any student wishing to make a case on the basis of strict medical or religious grounds should ask their Tutor to write to the Dean to support their request, whereupon permission will be given.
-The appliance will then need to be registered in the normal way.
-This clarification of 'exceptional circumstances' is not intended to operate retrospectively, so if anyone already has permission, they may retain their appliance for the remainder of this academic year.
+Any student wishing to make a case on the basis of strict medical or religious grounds should ask their Tutor to write to the Dean to support their request, whereupon permission will be given.
+The appliance will then need to be registered for electrical safety in the normal way.